Azure/actions-workflow-samples/FunctionApp/README.md

 If you are looking for a GitHub Action to deploy your customized container image into an Azure Functions container, use [`azure/functions-container-action`](https://github.com/Azure/functions-container-action).

 > [!IMPORTANT]
-> Please review the official [Azure Functions Action](https://github.com/Azure/functions-action) repository for the latest instructions.
+> Please review the official [Azure Functions Action](https://github.com/Azure/functions-action) repository for the latest and most thorough instructions.

 ## End-to-End Workflows

-### Create Azure Flex Consumption function app and deploy using GitHub Actions and Open ID Connect (OIDC)
+### Create Azure Flex Consumption function app and deploy using GitHub Actions and OpenID Connect (OIDC)

+> [!NOTE]
+> OpenID Connect is the recommended authentication method because it is the most secure way for your GitHub workflow to authenticate with Azure.

 1. Follow the tutorial [Azure Functions Quickstart](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code).
 1. Configure a user assigned managed identity to use OIDC by following the tutorial [Use OIDC](https://github.com/Azure/functions-action#use-oidc-recommended).